 When it comes to outsourcing, the biggest benefit is that you can bring someone with expertise in a specific field on board for your translation project.
 When it comes to translation costs, it gets even better: When you choose to outsource your translation project to an advanced translation platform, you have the opportunity to use one of the best features that they offer, the Translation Memory.
 Using this feature practically guarantees discounts for every subsequent project, as the content that has previously been translated will be shown as context matches or proposals.

-Another important thing to consider when you’re deciding between in-house and outsourced translation is the workflow management.
+Another important thing to consider when you’re deciding between internal translation and outsourcing is workflow management.
 A few of the positives of in-house translations are that your team will be more familiar with what your organization needs, you will have the internal communication procedure and it will be easier to handle urgent projects or respond to last-minute changes.

 The outsourcing translation approach deals with all of the difficulties that arise along the way.
 When your translation project is outsourced, you have the opportunity to work with a dedicated Project Manager who deals with all of the inconveniences and solves any workflow problems for you.
 When it comes to communication, advanced translation platforms encourage and facilitate collaboration between team members, so the whole progress is discussed from beginning to end.